 Backlund’s first match didn’t go so smoothly.
-He wound up getting caught in the ropes as he entered the ring, was thoroughly lost the entire time, and in several instances laughed at by the fans.
+He wound up getting caught in the ropes as he entered the ring, was thoroughly lost the entire time, and was laughed at by the fans in several instances.
 The good news?
 He did get paid.
 The bad news was that it wasn’t nearly as much as he had hoped for.

 Backlund recounts, "I pulled out the envelope and thought about what I was going to do with the money.
 First, of course, I was going to have to pay for my lodging at the Sheraton.
 I thought about treating myself to a good steak dinner to celebrate, making it as a pro, and then I thought about sending some home to my parents to help with my younger sister Mary."

 When Backlund opened the envelope, he shockingly discovered that he had been paid a whopping five dollars for his first match.